-Hey there, you might be wondering what are the best free and open source Android apps alternatives to most of the applications and services available on your Android powered device.
-As you know already, Android development is under the control of Google – the king of online behavioral tracking and specialists in targeted advertising.
+Hey there, you might be wondering what are the best free and open-source Android apps alternatives to most of the applications and services available on your Android-powered device.
+As you know already, Android development is under the control of Google – the king of online behavioral tracking which also specializes in targeted advertising.

 The answer is a big ‘NO’!

 Well, I was also wondering the same and was looking for free & open-source alternatives to the conventional Android operating system, the apps, and services, etc.

 Free and Open Source Operating System

 To obtain primary freedom from all things Google, we can make use of custom ROMs like LineageOS, AOKP, Resurrection Remix OS, etc. These operating systems are licensed under free and open-source licenses and are based on Android, that is – they are developed as free and open-source software but are based on the official Android versions released by Google.

 Now, here are some free open source apps for Android –

 Free and Open Source Search Application